 During the baseline characterization, 156 botanical collections, from which the following were recorded:

-Three (3) species of which only their type specimens were known, that is, the specimen with which the description was made.
+Three (3) species where only their type specimens were known, that is, the specimen with which the description was made.

 71 endemic species, 29 species listed in Appendix II of CITES and 20 species on the IUCN red list.

-Learn about the experience of the owners of the El Globo Nature Reserve in the process of joining the Habitat Bank!
+Learn about the experience of El Globo Natural Reserve landowners in the process of joining the Habitat Bank!

 “I am very excited about the Habitat Bank”

 Interview: Margarita Rosa Serna Agudelo.
 June, 2021

 Margarita is part of the Serna family, owners of the property where Bosque Niebla´s El Globo Habitat Bank is now located.
 When his father passed away, she took the leadership of the livestock activities that were carried out on the farm.
 However, and after understanding that a worldwide commitment was beginning to protect water and air, she decided, together with her brothers, to stop the cattle exploitation of El Globo and let the forest recover.
 Today, 20 years after that decision, he is very happy to start this Banco de Hábitat project.